HNT8/S2S-Access-Server/README.md

-# THIS PROJECT IS ARCHIVED AND WILL NO LONGER BE WORKED ON
+# THIS PROJECT IS ARCHIVED

 # S2S Remote Access Server
 The remote access server for the S2S project.